 After lunch, we will return to the yacht for a shower, rest and maybe a siesta before we set back out to explore the picture-perfect fishing village of Naoussa with its white cobblestoned alleyways and its seaside bars.

-Inclusions: Breakfast onboard, guided hiking tour, olive oil pairing lunch, dinner at Mario’s with wine, transfers to hiking, back to the yacht, to Naoussa and back, overnight in your chosen cabin.
+Inclusions: Breakfast onboard, guided hiking tour, olive oil pairing lunch, transfers to hiking, back to the yacht, and to Naoussa, overnight in your chosen cabin.

 Today, we will do like the celebrities that we are and lounge the morning away at a quiet lagoon on Super Paradise Beach, the famous and exclusively posh JackieO’ Mykonos Beach Club where we have reserved sun loungers with umbrellas, food, and drinks.

 Sunbathe, dance to the sound of the DJs, get entertained by Priscilla, people watch and generally mingle with the beautiful people that frequent the club as we make the most of our time in this precious bit of paradise.

 JackieO’ has a jacuzzi, pool, raised terrace, a boutique and even a hotel and is fabulously sculpted to look like a wedding cake.

 If you ever wondered where the celebrities who flock to Mykonos spend their days (besides on the decks of their luxury yachts) this is it.

 With a new glow, we will return to the yacht for a shower and change of clothes.

 Later on, all glammed up, we will take the sea bus back to Mykonos town for a brief guided tour with Stella before enjoying free time for shopping, taking photos and exploring the main white and blue village of Chora on the island.

 Tip: As you are walking the streets of Mykonos, look our for the famous pelican who casually wanders the alleys.